The force is strong with this one: Segway X330 Robot Mower review

 From a technology perspective, this is where the X330 really earns its keep.

-The app experience is good overall — clean, usable, and genuinely practical.
-The programmability is one of the highlights: it’s easy to set schedules and let it get on with the job without feeling like you need to constantly intervene.
+The app experience is good overall it's clean, usable, and genuinely practical.
+The programmability is one of the highlights, it’s easy to set schedules and let it get on with the job without feeling like you need to constantly intervene.
 You also receive a notification in the app when a mow has been completed (he mostly works the night shift).

-After a quick walkaround to set the mowing boundaries, Robi‑Lawn has consistently kept at the task and reliably returns to home base to recharge at the end of each shift.
+After a quick walkaround to set the mowing boundaries or zones, Robi‑Lawn has consistently kept at the task and reliably returns to home base to recharge at the end of each shift.
+Multiple zones are also able to be setup.

 One feature we particularly like is the weather integration.
 We tested it, and it works as advertised - the mower adjusts behaviour based on conditions rather than blindly sticking to a schedule, so if it is pouring rain Robi-Lawn takes a day off.